bjoern-hempel/php-web-crawler/README.md

 # WebCrawler

 This php class allows you to crawl recursively a given webpage (or a given html file) and collect some data from it.
-Simply define the url (or html file) and a set of xpath expressions which should map with the output data object.
+Simply define the url (or a html file) and a set of xpath expressions which should map with the output data object.
 The final representation will be the json format for further processing.

 ## How to use